Air Cote d'Ivoire in talks with Airbus, Bombardier

 Air Cote d'Ivoire is 65 percent state-owned, with Air France (AIRF.PA) holding a 20 percent stake.
 Ivorian private investors Goldenrod hold 15 percent.

-Decurey said the company plans to raise its capital from 25 billion CFA francs (30.34 million poundS) to 65 billion CFA francs by the end of the year.
+Decurey said the company plans to raise its capital from 25 billion CFA francs ($48 million) to 65 billion CFA francs by the end of the year.

 The Ivorian state will inject 20 billion CFA francs and the West African Development Bank will become a shareholder with an injection of 2 billion to 5 billion CFA francs, he said.